 Open two tabs in your browser with separate websites on them, like hongkiat.com on one and your email service on the other.
-If you will switch between these tabs, there will be no delay or lag.
+If you switch between these tabs, there will be no delay or lag..

-That 1-3 seconds process shows that the operating system is moving processes from the virtual RAM to the physical RAM.
+That 1-3 seconds process shows that the operating system is moving operations from the virtual RAM to the physical RAM.

-Note: If you have a SSD instead of HDD, then the delay should be very small, almost unnoticeable.
+Note: If you have an SSD instead of HDD, then the delay should be very small, almost unnoticeable.

-Overall, the RAM management system in all the latest operating systems is really good and should not require intervention from third-party tools.
+Overall, the RAM management system in all the latest operating systems is excellent and should not require intervention from third-party tools.